tdresearchgroup/ProjectMiner/README.md

 github_repo_name = elasticsearch
 github_ticket_num_raw = 57332
 ```
-(the raw ticktet number can be the latest issue number of the repo, this can be confirmed by checking the actual URL of the project, for this project, https://github.com/elastic/elasticsearch/issues)
+(the raw ticktet number can be the latest issue number of the repo, this can be confirmed by checking the actual URL of the project, for example for this project, https://github.com/elastic/elasticsearch/issues)

 **After the successful run**: